Native Swift 3.1 App

 Here I am with the finished product in front of the lab.
 Notice the nice stand for this stand-alone app.

 Here is a demo video that I recorded of the app's functionality.

 I was the sole developer for this native Swift app, which was written for a compliance need to track every visitor to a lab.
 The app performs the following tasks as an AirWatch deployed stand-alone app: saves required visitor login data, takes their photo, interfaces with Objective C BLE framework to print an access badge, and allows visitor to manually sign out by selecting name from a table view or via QR scan on the badge.
 The app also accommodates groups to visit the lab, with a pre-registration process that is completed on a separate admin website.
 This process is handled via web service calls, and allows the admin to escort a large group to the lab with ease (all the visitors data from the group being recorded prior to their visit).

-I volunteer time to contribute to the Charlotte Michigan State University Alumni Group.
+I volunteer time to contribute to the Michigan State University Alumni Group of Charlotte, NC.
 During my tenure on the board for this club, I've completely redesigned the website and maintain its content.
 I very much enjoy applying my development skills to help organize and promote our local chapter of MSU alumnus here in Charlotte.